 But the processes of evaluating technology providers and implementing new solutions are not easy ones.
-I’ve seen some companies work through them with great success — and others with great frustration.
+Some organizations work through them with great success — and others with great frustration.

-So at a time when wins and failures have greater impact than ever, I wanted to share a few examples I’ve seen of each.
+At a time when wins and failures have greater impact than ever, here are few examples of each to help you better plan your next technology implementation.

-Risk & Compliance teams possess unique and significant expertise, so the point of bringing on new technology shouldn’t be to eliminate humans from the equation.
+Risk and Compliance teams possess unique and significant expertise, so the point of bringing on new technology should not be to eliminate humans from the equation.
 Instead, it should be about determining how you can better leverage existing skills to drive better results.
 Where does technology fit, and where do humans fit?

-Fail: When new technology doesn’t align with business objectives.
+Fail: When new technology does not align with business objectives.

-Sometimes tech solutions are tasked with pie-in-the-sky objectives — which would require a significant investment and years of work to achieve (while in the meantime, most likely, new tech would pop up that would offer a better fit).
+Sometimes tech solutions are tasked with pie-in-the-sky objectives — which would require a significant investment and years of work to achieve (while in the meantime, most likely, new tech would appear that would offer a better fit).
 Other times it’s the opposite.
-I’ve seen companies onboard point solutions that hit only a very narrow need and that don’t offer the ability to expand in functionality over time.
-The tech doesn’t really seem valuable, weakening the case made for implementing it in the first place, and it often has to be ripped out and replaced down the road as business objectives expand beyond it.
+Companies will sometimes onboard point solutions that hit only a very narrow need and that do not offer the ability to expand in functionality over time.
+This approach can be successful if the business does not expect this specific to evolve, but often the lack of apparent value weakens the case made for implementing it in the first place.
+The tool must then be ripped out and replaced down the road as business objectives expand beyond it.

-This is why it’s so important to make sure that the capabilities of any new tech are as aligned as possible with organizational goals.
+This is why it the capabilities of any new tech should be as aligned as possible with organizational goals.
 Will the technology meaningfully automate an existing process where resources can then be redirected in service of a business objective?
 Do the right resources — both financially and personnel-wise — exist to make the implementation a success so the full value of the solution can be realized?
 Is the timing right for the business?

-Where I’ve seen implementations happen most successfully is when these questions have answers.
+Where implementations happen most successfully is when these questions have answers.

 Win: Getting buy-in from the top down.